The dual Bonahon-Schl\"afli formula: The dual Bonahon-Schl a fli formula

 Our proof of Theorem \ref{thmx:dual_bonahon_schlafli} will be divided in some steps.
-The function that needs to be differentiated at $t = 0$ is $v_0^*$, in the notations above.
+The function that needs to be differentiated at $t = 0$ is $V_\CC^*(M_t) = v_0^*(t)$, in the notation above.
 However, this quantity is not easy to handle directly, because the variation of the geometric structure of $\CC M_t$ is complicated.
-To overcome to this problem, we will first study the quantity $(u_\varepsilon^*)'(0)$ in Lemma \ref{lemma:derivative_functions_u}, and then its limit as $\varepsilon$ goes to $0$ in Proposition \ref{prop:dual_volume_derivative_length}.
-This will be the moment when the differential of the length of the bending measured lamination of the convex core appears in the picture.
-After that, using the properties of the dual volume, we will relate $\lim_{\varepsilon \to 0} (u_\varepsilon^*)'(0)$ to the actual derivative $(v_0^*)'(0)$ in Proposition \ref{prop:derivative_limit_schlafli}.
-At this point we will have proved that the variation of the dual volume coincides, up to multiplicative constant, with the variation of the length of the realization of the bending measure of the convex core $\mu_0$.
-The last part of this subsection will be dedicated to relate this result with the differential of the length function of $\mu_0$ over the Teichm\"uller space.
+To overcome this problem, we will first study the family of functions $u_\varepsilon^*$ in Lemma \ref{lemma:derivative_functions_u}, and the limit $\lim_\varepsilon (u_\varepsilon^*)'(0)$ in Proposition \ref{prop:dual_volume_derivative_length}.
+Here we will see how the differential of the length of the bending measure comes into play.
+Afterwards we will use the properties of the dual volume to relate $\lim_\varepsilon (u_\varepsilon^*)'(0)$ to the actual derivative $(v_0^*)'(0)$ in Proposition \ref{prop:derivative_limit_schlafli}.
+In this manner we will conclude that the variation of the dual volume coincides, up to multiplicative constant, with the variation of the length of the realization of the bending measure of the convex core $\mu = \mu_0$.
+The last part of this subsection will be dedicated to relating this result with the differential of the length function of $\mu$ over the Teichm\"uller space.